velomovies/performance-matters-server-side/README.md

 The thing I would like to do in the future is showing the map again.
 I could do that client-side, but there is also a way to render everything server-side.
 If I would have more time (or money) I would invest in looking in to a way to do that.

 Next to the map I would have liked to make sure my app was a little bit more designed.
 I would like to add some more styling so it looks more attractive.
 For performance thats not a great thing, but there are a lot of ways to go around that problem.

+I would like to add a good working client-side loader.
+I made a start, but if I had more time I would have make that better.

 ## Set up
 **1. Clone repository:**